EliasOenal/verity/verity.md

 ### Mutable User Cubes (MUCs)

-Mutable User Cubes (MUCs) are a special type of cube in the Verity network that can be updated by their respective owners.
+Mutable User Cubes (MUCs) are a smart type of cube in the Verity network that can be updated by their respective owners.
 This functionality provides users with the flexibility to change the content of these cubes while preserving their identity within the network.

 #### Specification